haryanto-py/pdf-summarizer-chatbot/README.md

 - **Themes**: Support light and dark themes for user convenience.
 - **API Integration**: Utilizes the Replicate API for seamless communication with the LLM backend.

-## Tech Stack
-1. Python
-  - Core language for the application.
-2. PyPDF2
-  - Library for extracting text from PDF documents.
-3. Streamlit
-  - Framework for building an interactive web-based UI.
-4. Replicate API
-  - Enables integration with Llama 2 for generating summaries.
-5. Llama 2
-  - A powerful Large Language Model optimized for various NLP tasks.

 ## Getting Started
 1. Clone the repository
    ```